 Much of the above is a suggestion of what could be, rather than what is.
 However, we are still at the beginning of the unmanned revolution and need to think clearly about regulation.
 The US Department of Defense has an estimated 6,500 unmanned vehicles in its inventory and has signalled its intention to expand.
 In Britain, the production of the Watchkeeper UAV is underway and next year will be the first, optionally combat, UAV to be operated out of the country.
 It is not too late to develop mechanisms, both practically and institutionally, to test the claims of the anti-drone lobby.

 Phillip Alston, the UN’s Special Rapporteur on extrajudicial, summary or arbitrary executions, has warned that remote warfare may lead to the development of a ‘Playstation mentality’.
 He argues that a new generation of UCAV operators may lack context and dehumanise the enemy.
 However, military planners are impervious to such lines of argument.
 They would prefer waging war to be as simple as a video-game.

 The only useful way to articulate concerns about combat drones is through the language of law, evidence and sensible design.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.